OllyNural/VerticalUnfair-Web/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+By default, the user passed will NOT have a fixed membership fee.

+If you want to change this to fixed, edit the /src/components/Container/Container.js CLIENT_ID variable to 2.

 ### Tests

 Run Tests using: